Response: Racial and Gender bias in Amazon Rekognition — Commercial AI System for Analyzing Faces.

 For our study we decided to use the predicted label for gender that each company provided regardless of the confidence.

-This follows the out-of-the-box testing approach advanced by the National Institution for Standard and Technology(NIST) for gender classification.
+This follows the out-of-the-box testing approach advanced by the National Institute for Standard and Technology(NIST) for gender classification.
 Their work shows those who procure facial analysis systems often just use the default settings.
 To mirror real-world use where customers are not likely to be machine learning experts, we evaluated each company by the male or female label provided for an image.

 This decision makes a difference in the accuracy numbers reported.
 For example when IBM replicated our study with a similar dataset, they reported a significant improvement on their worst performing subgroup, darker-skinned women.
 They went from 65.3% accuracy to 96.6% using a .99 threshold.
 This means a label was only considered female if the confidence score was 99% or more.
 For our study instead of setting such a high threshold, we took the approach of using the gender label provided by the service.
 Our approach showed 83.5% accuracy.
 The discrepancies in thresholds and reporting methodology are exactly why we need stricter standards, detailed user guidance, and external evaluation that is based on real-world use.